 The Ultimate Guide to Malaysia

 Malaysia has much to offer to both locals and expats.
-From its bountiful business opportunities, scenic views, low tax rates, to diverse cultures, many investors and expats are choosing Malaysia as the destination to live, work, and set up a business.
+From its bountiful business opportunities, scenic views, and low tax rates, to diverse cultures, many investors and expats are choosing Malaysia as the destination to live, work, and set up a business.
+Explore more about the guide to Malaysia in this article.

 Business in Malaysia

-Ranked as the 4th largest in Southeast Asia, Malaysia’s economy is considered one of the freest economies in the Asia-Pacific region.
+Malaysia, with the 4th largest economy in Southeast Asia, boasts one of the freest economies in the Asia-Pacific region.

 Malaysia allows foreigners to incorporate a company and solely own it so long as they have a legitimate residential address in Malaysia.
 This attracts many expats to incorporate or expand their business in Malaysia.